-AO3 Record Develop knowledge of the ways in which meanings, ideas and intentions can be communicated through visual, sensory and tactile language, using formal elements, including: • colour • line • form • tone • texture AO3 - Record ideas, observations and insights relevant to intentions as work progresses.
+AO3 Record meanings, ideas and intentions can be communicated through visual, sensory and tactile language, using formal elements, including: • colour • line • form • tone • texture ACS - Record Ideas, Observations and Insights relevant to Intentions as work progresses.
 Understanding of visual language Use visual language to communicate personal ideas Understand the formal elements - colour, line, form, tone, texture AO4 Present Show knowledge and understanding of the characteristics, properties and effects of using different media, materials, techniques and processes, and the ways in which they can be used in relation to learners' own creative outcomes.
 AO4 - Present a personal and meaningful response that realises intentions and demonstrates understanding of visual language.
 Reflect critically upon their creative journey and its effectiveness Understand ways in which meanings, ideas and intentions can be communicated through visual and tactile language Communication & Collaboration Evidence the journey through the qualification demonstrating achievement of AOs 1-4.
 Demonstrate intentions of finished pieces through Annotation, observational and recorded studies.
 Evidence the journey through the qualification.
 Identify achievement of Assessment Objectives 1 - 4 throughout Units 1 and 2.
-Demonstrate intentions in planning through annotation, observational and recorded studies. bsequent arning General programme of study designed to enable learners to progress either directly to employment or to foundation level courses.
+Demonstrate intentions in planning through annotation, observational and recorded studies.
+Subsequent learning General programme of study designed to enable learners to progress either directly to employment or to foundation level courses.
 The progress made by some learners during the course might be suitable to enable them to transfer to Level 1 qualifications in Art and Design or other vocational options.
 This programme of study is designed to allow progression within GCSE to support continuation of Art and Design GCSE at Dual Placement schools.
 Leading to AS and A Level Art and Design, Level 2 and Level 3 qualifications in Art and Design or other vocational qualifications.